-Essential Understandings The discoveries and writings of the Age of Revolution ignited a fuse of knowledge that exploded in a scientific revolution that the years from 1500 to 1830 are often called "the beginning of the modern age."
-In the 1600s and 1700s, revolution bounced back and forth across the Atlantic.
+Essential Understandings The discoveries and writings of the Age of Revolution ignited a fuse of knowledge that exploded in a scientific revolution that the years from1500 to 1830 are often called "the beginning of the modern age."
+In the 1600's and 1700's, revolution bounced back and forth across the Atlantic.
 The pattern started with opposition to the monarchy in England, continued with the complaints of the English colonists in North America, and ended with the collapse of the monarchy in France.
 It was believed that governments existed to protect the rights and freedoms of citizens.
 Essential Questions How did the scientific revolution of the 1600s and 1700s transform European society?
 What impact did the growth of science have on the world today?
-What impact did the English and American Revolutions have on the development of democracy?
+How did the English and American Revolutions change government and society in the English-speaking world?
+What impact did the two revolutions have on the development of democracy?
 How did the French Revolution alter society in Europe?
 What lasting effects did it have on the rest of the world?
 Essential Knowledge The various types of revolutionary ideas, events, and individuals include: Scientific thought throughout the 1600s and how it changed thinking in other fields.
+The Enlightenment and its increased development of critical thinking.
 The outbreak of civil war in England and the establishment of a constitutional monarchy.
 The conflict between British and American colonies and liberties that were taken away from the colonists.
 The French Revolution, the plight of the people, and the monarchy's inefficient response.
 Napoleon's rise and fall.
-Vocabulary Terms: philosophies, hypotheses, scientific method, natural rights, divine right, prime minister, revolution, constitutional monarchy, federal system, bourgeoisie, estate, dictatorship Essential Skills Define important vocabulary.
-Identify how the scientific revolution changed society.
+Vocabulary Terms: philosophies, hypotheses, scientific method, natural rights, divine right, prime minister, revolution, constitutional monarchy, federal system, bourgeoisie, estate, dictatorship Essential Skills Define important vocabulary Identify how the scientific revolution changed society.
 Explain the idea of revolution and give examples using historical events of the 1600s and 1700s.

+Brunswick School Department: Grades 9-12

-Brunswick School Department Modern World History: Basic The Age of Revolution
+Social Studies Modern World History Unit 5: The Age of Revolution